X

 How does Frontier internet compare?

 In all likelihood, you won't have the option of other DSL or fiber providers in Frontier service areas.
 Competing internet providers of the same technology typically avoid offering internet to the same address.
-However, you will find cable internet providers such as Spectrum or Xfinity available in many of the same areas as Frontier.
+You will find cable internet providers such as Spectrum or Xfinity available in many of the same areas as Frontier.

 Cable beats DSL, fiber beats cable

-Cable internet providers that you'll find in Frontier service areas include Mediacom, Optimum, Spectrum and Xfinity, among others.
-Compared with cable internet, Frontier Internet is going to be slower and more expensive, especially considering the cost per Mbps.
 Most cable internet providers offer gigabit download speeds whereas Frontier Internet will come nowhere close to that.
 While cable internet plans can reach $100 a month or higher, the speeds you get for the price are likely to be a much better value.

 Cable internet versus Frontier Fiber is a coin toss, depending on which cable provider is in your area.
 For example, Frontier Fiber has pricing similar to Xfinity's cable internet plans on comparable speed tiers -- both providers offer gigabit service starting at or around $70 per month, for instance -- but you'll get faster upload speeds and unlimited data with Frontier Fiber.
-Spectrum's internet service, on the other hand, is priced a bit higher than Frontier, but also comes with the conveniences of unlimited data and no contracts.

 ACSI 2023 rankings for US customer satisfaction with fiber internet service providers